The 5 Best Hearing Aids For 2022

 Why We Like It

-- The Phonak Marvel allows connectivity with both for iPhone and Android.
+- The Phonak Paradise allows direct connectivity with both for iPhone and Android.

 - Excellent directional microphones for noise cancellation in noisy listening environments.

 What Main Features Should I Look For?

-The two main styles of hearing aids are those that go in the ear, and those that go behind the ear.
+The two main types of hearing aids are those that go in the ear, and those that go behind the ear.

 In the ear models can range from the tiniest, most invisible hearing aids that are worn inside the ear canal (sometimes referred to as CIC or IIC hearing aids), to the larger low profile hearing aids that can be seen in the bowl of the outer ear (ITE or ITC hearing aids).

 Behind the ear (BTE or RIC – Receiver in Canal) styles are available for those who find that wearing a hearing aid inside of the ear is uncomfortable for them or they require hearing aids with more options.
 They also range in size and style, and are the style used most often for people with severe or profound hearing loss.
 Each style of hearing aids has its own advantages and disadvantages for you to consider when choosing the best hearing aids for you.

 Another important consideration when choosing the best hearing aid to fit your needs is the technology in the hearing aid itself.
 While there are many basic models of hearing aids to choose from, technology has advanced to make many hearing aids more automatic and customisable.